 - Modern Painting and the Northern Romantic Tradition: Friedrich to RothkoOur PickBy Robert Rosenblum (May 23, 1977)

 - Reading American ArtBy Marianne Doezema and Elizabeth Milroy (June 16, 1998)

 - The SublimeOur PickEdited by Simon Morley (March 5, 2010)

-The Most Important Art in The Sublime in Art
+The Important Artists and Works of The Sublime in Art

 Many consider this gory and chilling work to be Géricault's magnum opus, and it changed the direction of modern art.
 The enormous canvas, almost 23 by 16 feet, depicts the survivors and less fortunate occupants of a life raft that had been cut adrift from a stricken French navy frigate, sunk by an incompetent captain.
 Dead or dying, the figures cut a horrifying scene as they are thrown about on the turbulent West African sea.
 When the raft was eventually rescued after 13 days, only fifteen men remained alive.
 Another five died during the voyage, and the event caused a contemporary scandal surrounding France's colonial aspirations.